jonalfarlinga/portfolio/README.md

 - I have to be careful about the products I use from Azure.
 The wrong subscription can add up costs quickly.

-- I struggled to understand ARM templates, but I was able to CI the frontend using Github actions.
+- I struggled to understand ARM templates, but I was readily able to CI the frontend using Github actions.
 I don't even have to create a separate repository.
 When I push to main, one workflow pushes to Azure Functions, and another uploads the `public/` folder to Azure Storage `$web`.

 - I successfully deployed a storage account and endpoint using ARM templates, but the Function app gives me trouble.
 I combined the storage account and endpoint into one template since the function app is dependent on a storage account.